|Nutrition Facts (per serving)|

 1/2 teaspoon pure vanilla extract

-- Garnish: marshmallow creme or fluff, or whipped cream
+Marshmallow creme or fluff, or whipped cream, for garnish

 In a 2-quart saucepan, place the chocolate, sugar, milk, and salt.
 Over medium-low heat, stir gently with whisk until the chocolate melts and the mixture is well blended.

 Pour the hot chocolate into mugs and top with a spoonful of marshmallow creme or whipped cream, if desired.